NoriSte/people-list-xstate/README.md

 The latter case is the most problematic.
 Usually, I tried to get the tests as clear as possible to ease the work of the fixing-tests developer that needs an immediate idea of how the tests work to fix them as fast as possible.

 - **local mock data**: this point is strictly related to the "readability" one.
-I think that if the mock data are simple, they must stay in the same file to avoid external dependencies (take a look at `defaultFetchData` in `machine.test.ts`).
+If the mock data are simple, they must stay in the same file to avoid external dependencies (take a look at `defaultFetchData` in `machine.test.ts`).

 - **linear testing flow and internal events**: the [Testing services chapter of the Testing Machines docs](https://xstate.js.org/docs/guides/testing.html#testing-services) pushes the developer to test a service-based machine like the following